cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 A *handshake* is a particular class of sub-protocol involving multiple datagrams, generally used to initialise some common state on the two involved chains such as trusted states for each others' consensus algorithms.

-### Authentication

-*Authentication* refers to the protocols used to ensure that datagrams were in fact sent by a particular chain and associated state alterations committed by it.

-### Equivocation

-*Equivocation* refers to a particular class of consensus fault committed by a validator or validators which sign votes on multiple different successors to a single block.

-### Misbehaviour

-*Misbehaviour* refers to a class of consensus fault defined by a consensus algorithm & detectable (possibly also attributable) by the light client of that consensus algorithm.

 ### Sub-protocol

 Sub-protocols are defined as a set of datagram kinds and functions which must be implemented by the IBC handler module of the implementing blockchain.